 MA in Education

-The program was designed for educators who would like to remain on the cutting edge of information, technology, and policies affecting the field of education.
+This program was designed for educators who would like to remain on the cutting edge of information, technology, and policies affecting the field of education.
 Some educators merely want to update their teaching and counseling strategies, research skills, or management techniques needed to play a unique role as teachers, counselors, special educators, administrators, and material developers in leading educational institutions in Lebanon and the Arab world.

-The mission of the MA in Education at LAU is to prepare aspiring professionals in the field of education to become leaders, change agents, effective educational practitioners and educational researchers.
+This program emphasizes critical understanding of curriculum and pedagogy, the development of dispositions for continuous professional development and leadership and educational research.
+It prepares aspiring professionals in the field of education to become leaders, change agents, effective educational practitioners, and educational researchers.

 Curriculum